Wakes Colne

-Wakes Colne is a village in Essex, England which sits on the River Colne.
-It is situated next to the village of Chappel, with which it shares Chappel and Wakes Colne railway station.
+Wakes Colne is a village and civil parish in the City of Colchester district of Essex, England.
+It lies on the River Colne, near the village of Chappel, with which it shares Chappel and Wakes Colne railway station.
+At the 2021 census the parish had a population of 506.

 Location

 Wakes Colne is a scattered village on the north side of the river Colne, 8 mi west-northwest of Colchester, and 5 mi east-southeast of Halstead.
 It is within the Harwich and North Essex constituency.

 Amenities

 The village is relatively small but it does however have several amenities: most of which are shared with Chappel.
 These include: